import Lean

 Using infoview components

-Now that we have all we need on the server side, let's write the widget source.
+Now that we have all we need on the server side, let's write the widget module.
 By importing @leanprover/infoview, widgets can render UI components used to implement the infoview itself.
 For example, the <InteractiveCode> component displays expressions with term : type tooltips as seen in the goal view.
 We will use it to implement our custom #check display.

 ⚠️ WARNING: Like the other widget APIs, the infoview JS API is unstable and subject to breaking changes.

 The code below demonstrates useful parts of the API.
-To make RPC method calls, we use the RpcContext.
-The useAsync helper packs the results of a call into an AsyncState structure which indicates whether the call has resolved successfully, has returned an error, or is still in-flight.
-Based on this we either display an InteractiveCode with the type, mapRpcError the error in order to turn it into a readable message, or show a Loading.. message, respectively.
+To make RPC method calls, we invoke the useRpcSession hook.
+The useAsync helper packs the results of an RPC call into an AsyncState structure which indicates whether the call has resolved successfully, has returned an error, or is still in-flight.
+Based on this we either display an InteractiveCode component with the result, mapRpcError the error in order to turn it into a readable message, or show a Loading.. message, respectively.

 @[widget_module]